ssinuco/movie-challenge-planner/src/planning/react/HU2/en/Task6.md

 ## Definition of Done:

-- [ ] The `MovieCard`.tsx file is created within the components folder.
+- [ ] The `MovieCard.tsx` file is created within the components folder.

 - [ ] The component receives a prop named movie of type Movie.